 £90m energy innovation competition kicked off by energy network companies

-Up to £90m of investment is up for grabs for Britain’s leading energy innovators this week, as energy network companies launch the first ever Call for Ideas for the Network Innovation Competition (NIC).
+Up to £90m of investment is up for grabs for Britain’s leading energy innovators this week, as energy network companies launch the Call for Ideas for the Network Innovation Competition (NIC).